 As members of Or Haneshamah, we are partners with our Rabbi in the hands-on work of creating a vibrant and engaging experience of Reconstructionist Judaism.

-Each member commits to giving 10 hours towards the activities for which their team is responsible.
-The more faithfully members contribute 10 hours over the course of the year, the more OrH can can offer its members individually and as a community.
+The more faithfully members contribute over the course of the year, the more OrH can can offer its members individually and as a community.
+When we all work together, our community's light shines the brightest!

 The Shabbat Team